+Administration Laws Amendment Act No 16 of 2016, which included many of the contributions made by the Office.
 We have also made inputs to the proposed Taxpayers' Bill of Rights and submitted our contribution to SARS for consideration.
 These achievements reflect some of the strategically oriented goals that we set for ourselves in the past and subsequently achieved, as indicated in our Annual Reports.
 We continue to set up and strengthen proper governance structures to ensure that we operate within our mandate and fulfil our reporting responsibilities as agreed with the Minister of Finance, to whom I report directly.

 Although we, as the Office of the Tax Ombud, have made many positive contributions towards improving the country's tax administration system, we are still struggling with many issues which compromise our ability as an institution to deliver fully on our mandate.
-Some of the challenges identified include our independence, or lack thereof, from SARS, budgetary constraints and the lack of a footprint outside Pretoria.
+Some of the challenges identified include our independence, or lack thereof, from SARS, budgetary constraints and having no footprint outside Pretoria.
 Limitations are still imposed on our mandate and there are shortcomings in the legislation that governs how we do our work.
 To some stakeholders, we are nothing more than another branch of SARS rather than an independent tax dispute-resolution platform.
-This, even if it is just a perception, has serious image and reputational ramifications for the OTO.
+This, even if it is just a perception, has serious image and reputational ramifications for brand OTO.
 Such perceptions are of course wrong.

-This APP seeks to put forward activities that will enable us to address challenges that have emerged during our formative years.
+This Strategic Plan seeks to put forward activities that will enable us to address challenges that have emerged during our formative years.
 Some of these were identified as we executed our duties, and others highlighted by the taxpayers we serve and other stakeholders.
 It is clear that by further amending the Tax Administration Act, which governs our Office, could go a long way towards resolving many of the challenges facing the organisation regarding its total independence from SARS, limitations to the mandate and restrictions on the cases that the Office can investigate.